RichardAth/Projects/BigIntCalculator/readme.txt

  Advantage:     ready to use, no installation, possibility to split calculation over
                 several processors, possible to use any previously known factors.
  Disadvantage:  some bugs in calculator.
 No way to interface to other programs

+ Use Msieve
+ Advantage:	     It's faster.
+For a 94 digit Mersenne number 2^311-1 it took
+                 about 30 mins vs 1 hour using DA's code.
+However a few special cases are recognised in DAs code and processed much faster, but msieve just ploughs through using the sieve.
+ Disadvantage:   Build is tricky & and I couldn't get prebuilt version to work
+                 Calculator is basic, and result isn't sent to console window. default is that input & output are from/to files, not console window.

  Use Python interpreter
  Advantages:    very easy to install.